micom-dev/media/README.md

-# Environmental growth media for MICOM :seedline: :earth_africa: :pizza:
+## Environmental growth media for MICOM :seedling: :earth_africa: :pizza:

 This repo contains recipes and artifacts for growth media with use in MICOM.
 Community contributions are very much welcome and invited :smile: